krmiller678/VacationWeatherPlanner/README.md

 Run main.cpp.
 It will take a few minutes to load after which the program will run seamlessley.
-The following are what is actually used in the final version:
+Using the program should be self explanatory with the directions provided in the program.
+The following files are what is actually used in the final version:

 1. main.cpp
 2. TemperatureClass.h